 It’s important to give your children reassurance that your divorce will not change the love you feel for them.
 Give them peace of mind that both parents will continue to spend time with them and that you will be there for them to cope with the change.
 Your reassurance and routine check-ins will help your children feel more secure.

-Spend more time with your children during your divorce, and leave the rest to our Pasadena divorce attorneys.
+Spend more time with your children during your divorce, and leave the rest to our Pasadena attorneys.
 Call our team today at (626) 788-5225 to schedule a consultation!